steffendx/GoNorthWiki/Tale.md

  * **Check random value**: Allows you to compare a random value to a certain value using different operators.
 This can be used if you want to add some varity in a dialog.
  * **Check daily routine event is disabled**: Checks if a daily routine event of an npc is disabled.
 You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
  * **Check daily routine event is active**: Checks if a daily routine event of an npc is enabled.
 You can pick the daily routine by searching for the npc and then expanding it to select the daily routine.
+ * **Script code**: This condition can be used if a you have to implement a special condition that can not be covered using the node system.
+For this the condition allows you to open a code editor and enter any script code you want.
+You will have to specify a name for the script for better usability.

 On the right of each condition you will find the following icons:
  * **Arrows**: Allows you to rearrange the conditions